Skip to content

 # Select the projection method (using df for perplexity calculation)

-# Apply the projection on the normalized data
+# Apply the projection on the processed data

 df[["x", "y"]] = projection_result

-# Resolve coincident points by adding jitter and return the new DataFrame
+# Resolve coincident points and return the new DataFrame

 return self.resolve_coincident_points(df)